BodoBurger/latex-templates/README.md

 - [ ] biblatex file with example entries
 - [ ] knitr/.Rnw files
 - [ ] example for input vs include
+- [ ] examples of simple to complex math expressions
+- [ ] gitignore file for auxiliaries